ahmadajmi/rtl-article/README.md

 .button { background-image: url(images/arror-left.png); }
 ```

-A very good trick I experienced before is how to add some image that have a specefic direction as a CSS background, from the code above we  will create two images `arror-left.png` and `arror-right.png` and then in the Sass code the variable will be changed between `left` and `right`.
+A very good trick I experienced before is how to add some image that have a specific direction as a CSS background, from the code above we  will create two images `arror-left.png` and `arror-right.png` and then in the Sass code the variable will be changed between `left` and `right`.

 ## Working with Helper Classes and Templates